Monday, October 29, 2018

 .

 Izamal is a jewel of a colonial city, with almost all the buildings painted an egg-yolk yellow.
 Cobblestone streets and colonial lampposts complete the scenery.
-Clean, peaceful and quaint, this is a great town to stroll through.
+Clean, peaceful, and quaint, this is a great town to stroll through.

-Lonely Planet writes:
+Lonely Planet Writes:

 “In ancient times Izamal was a center for the worship of the supreme Maya god, Itzamná, and the sun god, Kinich-Kakmó.
 A dozen temple pyramids were devoted to these or other gods.
 No doubt these bold expressions of Maya religiosity are why the Spanish colonists chose Izamal as the site for an enormous and impressive Franciscan monastery, which still stands at the heart of this town, located about 70km east of Mérida.
 It’s easily explored on foot, and horse-drawn carriages add to the city’s charm.”